 The Administrative Measures on Accounting Records (the Measures) were revised and adopted by the ministerial meeting of the Ministry of Finance and the National Archives Bureau in 2015.
 The Measures became effective on the 1st of January 2016.
 This article will focus on the adjustments made, and in particular, what accounting records need to be maintained by companies, in what format, and for how long.

-Failure by companies to follow the rules can lead to serious legal consequences to the legal representative, the directors, and the accountants, also seriously hinder the company in the future.
-Additionally, there is a draft legislation being put in place regarding the responsibilities of accountants and consequences for improper accounting, which from 2020, China intends to roll out with the Corporate Social Credit System.
+Failure by companies to follow the rules can lead to serious legal consequences for the legal representative, the directors, and the accountants, and also seriously hinder the company in the future.
+Additionally, there is a draft legislation being put in place regarding the responsibilities of accountants and the consequences for improper accounting, which 2020 China intends to roll out with the Corporate Social Credit System.